yonib05/Node-SaddleCreek/README.md

-# Node-SaddleCreek
+Node-SaddleCreek
-This is a Node.js Moudle that will allow you to hook into Saddle Creek's Inventory &amp; Fulfillment API Endpoints

-Warehouse connector
 ===================

-Module to connect to ProLog/ProWares SOAP API
+#### ProLog/ProWares SOAP XML API Wrapper
+This is a Node.js Module will allow you to hook into Saddle Creek's Inventory, Fulfillment, &amp; ASN API Endpoints

 ----------

 Setup
 -------